Meli-Nzekele/DPG-Meetups-Next.js/README.md

 }
 ```

-9. Now we can return the retrived data:
+9. Now we can return the retrieve data:

 ```
 export async function getStaticProps() {